-March 8th ranks among the most significant days for women globally; International Women’s Day (IWD) is held on this day every year.
-The goal of this observance is to highlight the social, cultural, political, and economic breakthroughs women have achieved worldwide.
+March 8 ranks among the most significant days for women globally.
+It is on this day that International Women’s Day (IWD) is held every year.
+The goal of this observance is to highlight the social, cultural, political, and economic breakthroughs women have achieved across the world.
 IMD also focuses on reinforcing the important message of implementing gender parity in society.

-Many businesses across the United States strongly believe that IWD offers the right marketing exposure for building brands.
-This holiday gives the opportunity to connect with female customers and employees, helping them feel valued and recognized.
-Have you ever launched a marketing campaign focused on International Women’s Day?
+Many businesses across the USA strongly believe that IWD offers the right marketing exposure for building brands.
+IWD helps to connect with female customers and employees, helping them feel special and recognized.
+Have you ever launched a marketing campaign focused on IWD?
 If your answer is no, it’s high time you did!
-Featured below are five facts about this exceptional day to help you feel more connected with the occasion.
+Featured below are 5 facts about IWD to help you feel more connected with the occasion.

-IWD was first observed as National Women’s Day on February 28th, 1909.
+IWD was first observed as National Women’s Day on 28 February 1909.
 The observance was after a declaration by the Socialist Party of America.
-The next year, at the International Conference of Working Women in Copenhagen, Clara Zetkin, a leader of Germany’s Social Democratic Party, suggested observing International Women’s Day annually in every country across the world.
-Her proposal received widespread approval at the event and International Women’s Day was born.
+The next year, at the International Conference of Working Women in Copenhagen, Clara Zetkin – a leader of Germany’s Social Democratic Party – suggested observing International Women’s Day annually in every country across the world.
+Her proposal received widespread approval at the event and IWD was born.

 Yes, you heard right!
-At least 30 countries, including Cuba, China, Nepal, Vietnam and Ukraine have declared a day off for International Women’s Day.
-This provides a new perspective on how revered this day is at an international stage.
+At least 30 countries, including Cuba, China, Nepal, Vietnam and Ukraine, have declared a day off for IWD.
+This provides a new perspective on how revered IWD is at an international stage.

-3. IWD has its own unique drawing every year!
+- IWD has its own doodle every year!

-For the past couple of years, Google has been helping spread word about International Women’s Day with colorful artwork.
+For the past couple of years, Google has been helping spread word about IWD with colorful doodles.
 The logo change to women-oriented themes on the world’s biggest search engine’s homepage has certainly helped IWD’s cause.

-Similar to International Women’s Day, International Men’s Day (IMD) is celebrated every year on November 19th.
+Similar to IWD, International Men’s Day (IMD) is celebrated every year on November 19.
 The only difference is that IWD is hugely popular and celebrated with fanfare across the world, unlike IMD which seldom sees any activity.

-We suggest you launch a campaign in time for International Women’s Day this year.
+We suggest you launch a campaign in time for IWD this year.
 It will provide you with a positive marketing lesson that serves your brand for years.
 You can also get in touch with us for marketing tips that take your brand to newer heights!